 When considering which law schools to apply to, there are many factors to consider.
 A key concern for many individuals is the cost of law school.
-Tuition fees for law schools within Ontario are by no means cheap, and you have to be prepared to spend a significant amount of money when embarking on the law school journey.
-For some, this means acquiring debt in order to finance their law degree.
+Tuition fees for law schools across Canada vary quite greatly but law programs are generally expensive.
+Some schools offer scholarships and financial assistance programs to help students pay for law school.
+The availability of such resources can be an important factor in deciding which school to attend.
 Beyond the cost of tuition, you must also plan for the costs associated with housing, transportation, lifestyle, school materials, and casebooks.